Dataset: All Collections

 BOL0264358May, P. s.n.

-Germany, Saxony, Mittelsachsen, In der Zschopau [in the Zschopau] bei Heiligenborn um Waldheim [By Heiligenborn and Waldheim].
+Germany, Saxony, Sachsen, in der Zschopau bei Heiligenborn um Waldheim [Saxony, in the Zschopau near Heiligenborn around Waldheim].

 BOL